Developing into a mature individual and leader was always challenging. Today, it may be more so than ever before.

-A mature leader isn’t falling for the power they have.
+Mature leaders aren’t falling for the power they have.
 For them, the more power they get, the greater the responsibility there is on their shoulders.

 They are always willing to delegate jobs they can’t accomplish on their own if that’s in the best interest of their company, the clients, and the employees.

 6. Thinking Two Steps Ahead

 Solving problems is a skill well worth having.
 Preventing the chain of others from happening, however, is a skill worth admiring.

 How will you recognize a mature leader when it comes to decision-making moments?
 Mature leaders approach every matter with the same dedication, no matter how big or small.

 Also, they always take into account what may happen after and how to prevent or solve it.
 Great leaders don’t look over their shoulders.
 But they’re always thinking two steps ahead.

 Integrity, in short, can be defined as the time-tested ability to set clear personal or professional values and act in accordance with them consistently.

 If a leader easily changes their values depending on where the wind blows, it’s a clear sign of insecurity and a lack of maturity.